rh-ai-quickstart/llm-cpu-serving/README.md

 # vllm-cpu

-Welcome to the vLLM CPU kickstart!
+Welcome to the vLLM CPU quickstart!
 Use this to quickly get a vLLM up and running in your environment.
 To see how it's done, jump straight to [installation](#install).

 ## Detailed description

-The vLLM CPU kickstart is a quick-start template for deploying vLLM on CPU-based infrastructure within Red Hat OpenShift.
+The vLLM CPU quickstart is a quick-start template for deploying vLLM on CPU-based infrastructure within Red Hat OpenShift.
 It’s designed for environments where GPUs are not available or necessary, making it ideal for lightweight inference use cases, prototyping, or constrained environments.
-In this Kickstart, we are utilizing it to easily get an LLM deployed in most environments.
+In this Quickstart, we are utilizing it to easily get an LLM deployed in most environments.

-This kickstart includes a Helm chart for deploying:
+This quickstart includes a Helm chart for deploying:

 - An OpenShift AI Project.
 - vLLM with CPU support running an instance of TinyLlama.